Aesop7/react-mousetrap-hook/README.md

 ### Local Development

 Checkout this repo, run `yarn` or `npm i` and then run the `docz:dev` script.
-You can use the `docs/useHotkeys.mdx` to test the behavior of the hook.
+You can use the `docs/useMousetrap.mdx` to test the behavior of the hook.
 It directly imports the `src/index.ts` file and transpiles it automatically.
 So you don't have to worry about.
 For more info on .mdx files, check out the docz documentation: https://www.docz.site/docs/writing-mdx

-### Authors
+### Fork Notice

-* Johannes Klauss
+This project was forked from JohannesKlauss/react-hotkeys-hook.

+It was forked because even though hotkeys.js is more up-to-date than mousetrap.js, it does not currently support sequential key combinations.

 ---